 - Stability and safety:

-In the recent years, immigration and forced displacement has seen a tremendous growth.
+In recent years, immigration and forced displacement have seen tremendous growth.
 The political and economic turbulence has left everyone worried about their future and consequently, a second citizenship is regarded as a cushion to fall against, in times of trouble, in order to secure a good future for yourself and your family.
-If you are hailing from a country which is suffering from various crises, a second citizenship may in fact prove to be a valuable investment.
+If you are hailing from a country which is suffering from various crises, second citizenship may in fact prove to be a valuable investment.

 - Global mobility:

 Different passports have different standings and allow for different levels of mobility.
 Too often than not, some passports present obstacles for those who enjoy and rely on, international travel.
 As of now, the top passport holders can travel to more than 160+ countries visa-free.